JediJeremy/libuavesp/README.md

 Transports and Apps can be attached to the node.
 It is expected that transports using local hardware should be set up first, so that when apps are created they have the chance to send out startup messages.

-Using a Arduino hardware serial port requires wrapping the port (Serial or Serial1) with a HardwareSerialPort object, then starting a SerialTransport around the wrapped port, then adding the transport to the node.
+Using an Arduino hardware serial port requires wrapping the port (Serial or Serial1) with a HardwareSerialPort object, then starting a SerialTransport around the wrapped port, then adding the transport to the node.
-You can even recieve "out of band" data - anything that doesn't look like protocol data, like humans typing on terminals - if you provide an 'oob' handler.

 ```C++
 // UAVCAN Node